sob/cookbook/source/recipes/col-saltado.html.markdown

 Combine 1/2 teaspoon of salt, cayenne, cumin, garlic powder, and black pepper.
 Thoroughly coat meat.
 Let stand while you prepare vegetables.

-Heat 2 Tablespoons of [Annatto oil](/recipes/annatto-oil) in heavy skillet over medium heat.
-Add bell peppers, onions, garlic, and chile, cabbage, and the heartier vegetables.
+Heat 2 Tablespoons of [Annatto oil](/recipes/annatto-oil) or olive oil (if using achiote paste) in heavy skillet over medium heat.
+Add Add achiote paste (if using), bell peppers, onions, garlic, and chile, cabbage, and the heartier vegetables.
 Cover and cook until bell peppers and onions are soft, stirring occasionally, 10 - 15 minutes.
 Mix in tomato, remaining vegetables,  vinegar, 1/2 teaspoon of salt, and remaining [Annatto oil](/recipes/annatto-oil).
 Remove from heat.

 Serve over rice of french fried potatoes.